Optimal Control of thermally noisy quantum gates in a multilevel system: Equation of Motion

 The controller is initialized in a non-stationary state satisfying \( [\hat \rho_C(0), \hat{H}_C] \neq 0 \), which is essential for coherent control.
 Under global unitary evolution, coherence is a constant of motion \cite{dann2023unification}, and control is achieved by redistributing coherence from the controller to the system degrees of freedom.

 The reduced state of the system is obtained by tracing out the controller and environmental degrees of freedom,

 This transformation defines a CPTP dynamical map \(\Lambda_t\) acting on the system,

-which fully characterizes the reduced, generally non-unitary dynamics of the system and is guaranteed to be CPTP due to its derivation from a unitary evolution on the enlarged Hilbert space \cite{kraus1971general}.
+which fully characterizes the reduced, generally non-unitary dynamics of the system and is guaranteed to be CPTP due to its reduction from a unitary evolution on the enlarged Hilbert space \cite{kraus1971general}.